 Many women think the signs of a heart attack are unmistakable — the image of the elephant comes to mind — but in fact they can be subtler and sometimes confusing.

 You could feel so short of breath, “as though you ran a marathon, but you haven't made a move,” Goldberg said.

 Some women experiencing a heart attack describe upper back pressure that feels like squeezing or a rope being tied around them, Goldberg said.
 Dizziness, lightheadedness or actually fainting are other symptoms to look for.

 “Many women I see take an aspirin if they think they are having a heart attack and never call 9-1-1,” Goldberg said.
 “But if they think about taking an aspirin for their heart attack, they should also call 9-1-1.”

 Heart disease is preventable.
 Here are Goldberg’s top tips:

-- Schedule an appointment with your healthcare provider to learn your personal risk for heart disease.
-You can also learn your risk with our Heart Attack Risk Calculator.
+Schedule an appointment with your healthcare provider to learn your personal risk for heart disease.

 Modify your family’s diet if needed.
 Check out these healthy cooking tips.
 You’ll learn smart substitutions, healthy snacking ideas and better prep methods.
 For example, with poultry, use the leaner light meat (breasts) instead of the fattier dark meat (legs and thighs), and be sure to remove the skin.